Jako-K/audio_synthesis/README.md

      {'georgewav': 500, 'jacksonwav': 500, 'ywewelerwav': 500, 'theowav': 500, 'nicolaswav': 500, 'lucaswav': 500}

-## Down sample
+## Downsample
 A sampling rate of 8,000 Hz is relatively low (think the standard is 16,000 Hz and above).
-I'm going to downsmaple despite of this, because it makes the problem so much more tractable.
+I'm going to downsample despite this because it makes the problem so much more tractable.
 After playing around with different sampling rates, I concluded that a reduction of 50% (4,000 Hz) seemed reasonable, comparison:

 ```python